Article updated April 2024.

 The primary internal customers of the PLM system tend to be on the manufacturing and operations side of the business.
 Modern PLM software automates many of the functions that legacy ERP systems have become too burdensome to handle, and in doing so, better connects the manufacturing and operations side of the business with the engineering and design teams.

-The operations and production teams need to order parts, manage inventory, build, and test products.
+The operations and production teams need to order parts, manage inventory, and build and test products.
 At the same time, the engineering team needs to maintain control over the designs they are developing within the 3D CAD software.
-In many companies engineers don’t have a complete system to properly communicate with the operations and production teams.
+In many companies, engineers don’t have a complete system to communicate appropriately with the operations and production teams.

 Using cloud-native PLM with cloud-based 3D CAD eliminates communication bottlenecks between departments, saving time and reducing wasted parts, which is essential for efficient product development.